disposedtrolley/nature-of-code/README.md

 ## Running

-`src` is organised into several namespaces, each declaring a `run` function as its entrypoint. `clj -X <namespace>/run` can be used to execute the entrypoint of a namespace.
+`src` is organised into several namespaces, each implementing quil's `defsketch` entrypoint. `clj <path/to/file.clj>` can be used to execute the entrypoint of a namespace.

-For example, to run the vectors chapter, execute `clj -X chapters.vectors/run`.
+For example, to run the vectors chapter, execute `clj vectors/main.clj`.